Please Enable JavaScript in your Browser to Visit this Site.

 Directions: Blend and apply as needed.

 Aloe vera is a succulent plant species of the genus Aloe.
-There are around 250 species of this wonderful healing plant.
+There are around 250 species of this wonderful plant.
 Aloe is an evergreen perennial and originated from the Arabian Peninsula.
-It also grow wild in tropical, semi-tropical and arid climates around the world.
+It also grows wild in tropical, semi-tropical, and arid climates around the world.
 It is raised for agricultural and medicinal uses.
 It grows outside but also grows successfully indoors as a potted plant.
-Here on our property, we grow several species of this beautiful plant.

-The plant is used for both internal and external applications.
-The taste is quite unpleasant.
-My recommendation is if using it internally, add to juice or to lessen the taste.
-The lower part of the leaf has many curative functions.
-The gel from the leaf is used to treat many skin ailments including but not limited to dermatitis, burns and various other skin disorders.
+Aloe Vera has many medicinal benefits.
+The plant is used for both internal and internal applications.
+My recommendation if using internally is to add something pleasant as the taste is quite unpleasant.
+The lower leaf has many curative functions.
+The gel from the leaf is used to treat many skin ailments including dermatitis, burns and various other skin disorders.

-However, from my own personal experience of using this on a relative on a very moist personal area where she had severe radiation burns, and after trying prescriptions gels and such failed, the aloe healed her burns quickly.
+However, from my own personal experience of using this on my mother-in-law on a very moist personal area where she had severe radiation burns and after all prescription ointments failed to offer her any relief, the Aloe Vera healed her burns quickly.

-In a more recent study, radiation-induced Proctitis was treated with Aloe.
+In a more recent study, radiation induced burns from treatment of acute radiation-induced Proctitis was treated with Aloe vera.
 The study showed that Aloe vera topical ointment was effective in prevention of symptoms of ARP in patients undergoing RT for pelvic cancers.
-(29)

-The therapeutic uses include as an antioxidant, anti-inflammatory, immuno-modulatory, antimicrobial, antiviral, antidiabetic, hepatoprotective, anti-cancer, wound healing and as a skin protector.
-These uses have attributed to the presence of many active compounds within the juice.
+Furthermore, Aloe Vera has been shown to have therapeutic uses as an antioxidant, anti-inflammatory, immuno-modulatory, antimicrobial, antiviral, antidiabetic, hepatoprotective, anticancer, and skin-protective and wound-healing.
+These uses have been attributed to the presence of many of the active compounds within the juice.
 These compounds include anthraquinones, anthrones, chromones, flavonoids, amino acids, lipids, carbohydrates, vitamins and minerals.
-(30).

 Apricot kernel oil is cold pressed from the seeds of apricots.
 This carrier oil is a favorite of massage therapists, due to its fast absorption rate and many therapeutic properties.
 Its therapeutic properties include gentleness on inflamed, aging or sensitive skin.
 It absorbs quickly, leaving your skin feeling moisturized and silky smooth.